s0rg/decompose/README.md

 - single-binary, static-compiled unix-way `cli` (all output goes to stdout, progress information to stderr)
 - produces detailed connections graph **with ports**
 - save `json` stream once and process it later in any way you want
+- all output formats are sorted, thus can be placed to any `vcs` to observe changes
-- fast, scans ~470 containers in around 5 sec
+- fast, scans ~470 containers with ~4000 connections in around 5 sec
 - 100% test-coverage

 ## known limitations